Review: SilverKris Lounge Manila (MNL)

 Most seats in the SilverKris Lounge can be found in the expansive main lounge area, which has three rows of sofa chairs lined along the length of the room.
 Each seat is accompanied by a lighted console table, all of which feature a pair of power outlets.
 Along the windows, there are also pairs of sofa chairs arranged facing each other.
 Power outlets are also thoughtfully available for these seats, located on the wall under the windows.

-Located along the width of both ends of the space are the booth chairs, which may just be the SilverKris Lounge’s x-factor.
-These semi-private high-walled booths feature a built-in lamp, power supply, and a table surface.
-I’ll admit that I love the design of these booths, which appears to take its inspiration from the First Class seats on the Singapore Airlines Boeing 777-300ER.
+Located along the width of both ends of the space are the ‘Productivity Pods’, which may just be the SilverKris Lounge’s X-factor.
+These semi-private and high-walled pods feature a built-in lamp, power supply, and a table surface.
+I’ll admit that I love the design of these pods, which appears to take its inspiration from the First Class seats on the Singapore Airlines Boeing 777-300ER.

-These booth chairs have been a mainstay of any refurbished SilverKris Lounge since they were introduced as part of the ‘Home Away From Home’ lounge design.
-When in use, these booths can function either as a solo dining space or an informal work desk.
-In such a sense, these seats remind me a lot of the excellent Solo chairs and Solus chairs at the Cathay Pacific Lounges.
+The Productivity Pods have been a mainstay of any refurbished SilverKris Lounge since they were introduced as part of the ‘Home Away From Home’ lounge design.
+When in use, these pods function either as a solo dining space or an informal work desk, reminding me a lot of the excellent Solo chairs and Solus chairs at the Cathay Pacific Lounges.

 The SilverKris Lounge maintains its own WiFi network, which is separate from the network offered in the terminal.
 The SilverKris Lounge WiFi network is password-protected and has decent internet speeds suitable for work or browsing.
 In any case, it’s better than anything offered in the terminal!